waynegramlich/Fab/embedded_freecad.md

      import FreeCAD as App
      import FreeCADGui as Gui
-     gui: bool = hasattr(Gui, "getMainWindow")  # Only present when Gui is active
+     gui: bool = App.GuiUp  # Only True when GUI is active

-The following piece of code will exit the window system:<
+The following piece of code will exit the window system when the GUI is up:

+     if App.GuiUp:
+         Gui.getMainWindow().close()

+You may want to force a document save beforehand.